A Gaussian process framework for testing general relativity with gravitational waves: Demonstration

 We inject the gravitational-wave signal into $\unit[1]{s}$ of simulated Gaussian noise, coloured according to the LIGO design sensitivity.
 We perform parameter estimation to obtain posteriors on the binary parameters of the \textsc{IMRPhenomPv2} waveform.
 We use the same binary-parameter priors as in Section \ref{noisesegments}.
 We form residual data by subtracting the best-fit (maximum-likelihood) GR template from the data.
 This residual data necessarily contains a deviation from GR (due to the imperfect subtraction of a GR signal from a non-GR signal), with an optimal network SNR $=12.1$.
 We center the data at the max-likelihood merger time of the event.
 We perform Gaussian process regression on this segment, with the same procedure as before.

 In Fig. \ref{fig:dbeta_2_corner}, we show the posterior distribution for our kernel hyper-parameters.
 We see that the minimum value of $k_0 = 10^{-46}$ is excluded from the $90\%$ credible interval.
 We plot the whitened deviation-strain reconstruction in Fig. \ref{fig:dbeta_2_reconstruction}, from which it is clear a deviation from GR is present.
 The signal-to-noise Bayes factor for this event is $\ln{\mathcal{B}} = 13.02$, with an associated $p$-value of $p=0.005$ when compared to the background distribution, suggesting strong statistical significance.
+The signal is better fit for times $t>0$, as this part of the signal is better represented using a single characteristic frequency, which matches the model, compared to the time-dependent frequency evolution for $t<0$.
+One could better model such `chirping' deviations using a kernel with multiple characteristic frequencies, or a time-dependent characteristic frequency.
+It also has higher frequency content than the signal at $t<0$, and since the noise at lower frequencies is greater, this part of the signal is higher SNR, and therefore better captured by the model.
 This demonstrates our model is flexible enough to capture deviations from GR that are not drawn from the kernel.